01 of 08

 Preparing the Rack

 It is rare to find store-bought spareribs that are properly prepared.
-You will need to do some basic trimming before we get started.
+You will need to do some basic trimming before cooking.
 Ideally, what you're looking for is a rack of ribs with a square shape and an even thickness throughout.
-Make sure you inspect the ribs for any loose pieces of meat, fat or bone.
+Make sure you inspect the ribs for any loose pieces of meat, fat, or bone.
 Cut off any excess scraps or excessive fat from the rack.
 This doesn't mean cutting all the fat off, just reduce the thicker parts.

 Rubbing the Ribs

 Once the ribs are trimmed and rinsed, it is time to apply the rub.
 A good rib rub adds flavor but doesn't overpower the meat.
 You want to apply the rub evenly over the meat.
 This means back and front as well as the sides and ends.
 Apply as much rub as will stick, letting the excess fall away.
 The natural moisture of the ribs will hold all the rub you need.

 You can apply the rub up to an hour before you start cooking, but any longer will affect the texture of the meat, giving it a ham-like flavor and texture.
 If you need to return the rack to the refrigerator after putting on the rub, wrap it tightly with plastic wrap and handle it gently.
 Preferably, try to get the ribs to the grill within 10 to 20 minutes of applying the rub.Continue to 5 of 8 below.

 Making a proper smoke on a gas grill while cooking at lower temperatures is a real challenge.
 While you might be able to give these ribs a hint of smoke, they are not going to have a strong smoke flavor.
 That is the sacrifice of using a gas grill.
 You can try by throwing in a couple of smoke bombs to generate smoke.
 This is a quick, easy, and cheap way to make smoke on a gas grill.